A Saint Who Levels Up Through Necromancy

 — Again.

-The instant Yujin gripped the practice spear that had spun away, Fafnir stepped forward on his right foot, as if he’d been waiting for it.
+The instant Yujin’s hand closed on the practice spear that had spun away, Fafnir stepped in on his right foot as though he’d been waiting for it.
+The tip drove for the very same spot as before.
+Fixing his eyes on it without looking away was, at least, familiar ground to Yujin.

 This time I won’t just take it lying down.

-He drew up the power he’d raised, the vitality of goblins, Orcs, and frogmen accumulated in his body, to its maximum.
+Strength flooded into his forearms, the muscle swelling to its fullest.
+He drew up to its very peak the power he had banked: the vitality of goblins, Orcs, and frogmen, accumulated in his body.

 [Verdian-Style Basic Spearmanship]